OrsoEric/robot-ros2-Industrious-Resonance/README.md

 ![](Images/2025-08-23_T1034%20Test%20RPI5%20Hailo%20Webserver.jpg)

 TODO: Do I really want to move to Ubuntu and have ROS2?
 If I'm already good like this perhaps I should drop the ROS2 requirement

+## Interface OrangeHat with Raspberry Pi 5

+Test that the power supply is good
+- 10V 0.5A streaming with camera and connected via webserver

+Connect with VS Code Remote

+Make an application that clears the reset